jebus905/jquery.combobox/README.md

 ####`itemRemoved`

-Fires when an the user enters invalid data into the combobox.
+Fires when the user enters invalid data into the combobox.

 ####`itemAdded`

-Fires when a user enters data into the combobox that wasn't already listed.
+Fires when the user enters data into the combobox that wasn't already listed.

+####`open`

+Fires before displaying the list of options.

+####`focus`

+Fires when the input box gets focus.